camunity/intro-to-web-development/hw1/README.md

 This homework is designed to test your ability to start a new React project and use Git for managing project changes.

 ### Specific Learning Outcomes
-By the end of this homework, students will be well-versed in the fundamentals of starting React projects using NPM.
-They will be introduced to the create-react-app command line tool using npm to install the necessary project frameworks to start and launch a React application.
+By the end of this homework, you will be well-versed in the fundamentals of starting React projects using NPM.
+You will be introduced to the create-react-app command line tool using npm to install the necessary project frameworks to start and launch a React application.
 Following this, they will be able to upload the project to Github utilizing the command line functions.
 Following this set-up, students will make commits and pushes to the codebase to simulate normal project development control flows.

 ## Set Up Procedures
 0) Open the terminal and navigate to a safe file destination (ex: run command `cd ~/Desktop`)